 Phishing alerts when copy-pasting login info

-Dashlane autofills your saved logins on trusted sites as you browse the web.
+Dashlane autofills your saved logins on trusted websites as you browse the web.
 If we can't autofill your information, you can copy and paste your username and password from the Dashlane extension to the site you want to log in to.

 With phishing alerts, we warn you if the site where you're pasting your login info isn't saved for that login in Dashlane.
-If you're sure you recognize the site, select Trust and paste and we'll autofill your info.
+If you're sure you recognize the site, select Trust and paste, and we'll autofill your info.
 If not, select Don't trust or X and leave the site.